How to Edit PDF Files

 - Clicking on the marker button to turn on the highlight mode ().
 When this mode is turned on, all selected text will be automatically highlighted.

-- If you want to remove the highlight, hold control and click the text and select the relevent option from the drop-down menu (highlight, underline, or strike-through).
+- If you want to remove the highlight, hold control and click the text and select the relevant option from the drop-down menu (highlight, underline, or strike-through).

 - If you want to change the color of your highlight, simply click on the arrow on the marker/ highlight mode button and select the color you want to use.